lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

         using the specified molecule as the root of the subtree.

 There is also a much more convenient way to traverse the tree.
 The `ExplorationTree` class implements the `traverse()` method.
-It simply takes any python callable and tries to use it instad of the :meth:`~molpher.swig_wrappers.core.TraverseCallback.processMorph()` method.
+It simply takes any python callable and tries to use it instead of the :meth:`~molpher.swig_wrappers.core.TraverseCallback.processMorph()` method.
 However, under the hood it does the same thing as we did in :numref:`traverse-example`.
 Therefore, the above code can be turned into: